-You have a contractor website, but maybe you don’t know where to begin or are looking to make your website more attractive for potential customers.
-There are thousands of website builders to choose from with even more templates, and it can quickly become overwhelming — especially for contractors who are busy enough as it is.
+You have a contractor website, but maybe you don’t know where to begin or are looking to make your website more attractive for potential clients.
+There are tons of website builders to choose from with 1000's of templates to start with, and it can quickly become overwhelming — especially for contractors who are busy enough as it is.

-When our team at BuildBook saw the need for a super simple way for builders and remodelers to showcase their work — and attract the best clients and projects in minutes — we added a free Portfolio to our features.
+When the team at BuildBook gathered to come up with ways for our customers attract the best clients and projects in minutes — we decide to focus on construction websites.
 Here are the most important components we agreed would create a killer contractor website.